typetetris/nix-flakes-beginner/README.md

 yet.
 But let's take a look at it.

 1. It looks like a normal attribute set.
-2. It defines an attribute with the name `output`, which has a function for its value.
+2. It defines an attribute with the name `outputs`, which has a function for its value.

-The function, which is the value for the attribute named `output`, maps inputs of the flake to its outputs.
+The function, which is the value for the attribute named `outputs`, maps inputs of the flake to its outputs.
 At the moment, the only input we know is `self`, which represents the flake we are writing itself.

 To write a more meaningful flake, we need some inputs.
-There are ways to access certain inputs without declaring them, but we will not delve on that now.
+There are ways to access certain inputs without declaring them, but we will not address that now.
 We will explicitly declare the inputs we need.

 Lets use `nixpkgs` in our flake.